ositaka/soul-healing-decapcms/data/page/home.md

       name: "The Golden Sphere "
     title: The Golden Sphere
     text: >-
-      Stepping into the golden healing ball, imagine embarking on a journey towards a sanctuary of healing.
+      Stepping into the golden healing sphere, imagine embarking on a journey towards a sanctuary of healing.
 This radiant sphere gleams with a comforting, golden light, as though it's made of pure healing energy.
 As you enter, you'll feel serenity wrap around you, and with each passing